 The quicker and more confident your imaginative drawings will become.

-This blog post is part of a 12-week fundamental course that accompanies new artists into the world of drawing and painting.
+This blog post forms part of a series of art fundamental tutorials to accompany new artists into the world of drawing.

 What is a reference drawing?